 During this time, a friend invited me to Guatemala to study with the Mayan elders.
 They do temazcals there.
 It is their form of a sweat lodge.
 The Lakota or North American indigenous peoples don't own sweat lodges or the practice of sweat lodges.
 They are done globally, throughout many cultures, throughout all of time.
 In Finland, they have become so entwined in the national culture that you can still find people who were born in the lodge/sauna.
 The same goes for the Mayans.
 While in a lodge once a participant asked if kids could come in.
 “Come in?”
 Laughed the elder.
 “They are born in here.”
 He meant it quite literally.
 The Mayan sweats are very different and more robust than the North American ones.
 Allow me to explain; the Scandinavian lodges use a heater with stones and water, the Lakota lodge just uses heated stones, the Mayan temazcal has a firebox built into the side of the stone dome.
 They have fire tenders who just keep feeding it from the outside.
 These lodges are rough and can last for many hours.
 You are sitting inches away from a roaring fire and the only thing separating you from it is a sheet of eighteen gauge metal.
 The techniques they use to generate airflow in the lodge structure are rather impressive.
 I learned of them and incorporated them into my lodges, as a precautionary measure, even though my lodge is cloth and naturally breathes.
 These elders sponsored me, and I spent years visiting Guatemala and Mexico and learning their ways.
 In 2010, I was initiated and had my first vision quest.
 Ironically, the name they gave me was Path Keeper.
 They were completely unaware of my Lakota given name.
 The Mayan elder told me, “We need someone to carry on the traditions or it will all be lost.”
 One of the things I learned from the Mayans, and incorporate into my all-day events, is their healing despacho ceremonies.
 It is the most beautiful mandala building prayer ceremony.
 I was so influenced by this that I went on to create hundreds of mandalas and now have a book entitled Mandalas.
 I also scored some music for mediation with the same title.
 You can check that out here. www.themandalaevent.com

-In addition to transmitting the knowledge that Lakota and Maya elders authorized me to teach, I incorporate elements of Buddhism, yoga and the Christian spirituality that I learned while walking the Camino de Santiago with a Shaman.
+In addition to transmitting the knowledge that Lakota and Maya elders authorized me to teach, I incorporate elements of meditation, yoga and the Christian spirituality that I learned while walking the Camino de Santiago with a Shaman.
 Other learning processes that helped form who I am include studying sacred plant medicines with the Shipibo in Peru and worked in a healing center in the Amazon Jungle.

 Six years ago, I rented space on an organic farm.
 The land was very spiritually charged and the owner invited me to build a lodge.
 He had wanted one for quite some time.
 I met with my Lakota elder and asked for permission.
 I did another vision quest and he gifted me my pipe.
 He said, “You cannot charge for this lodge and you must hold one for all who call for it.”
 I built the lodge and soon I was receiving calls from those in need of healing, including addicts.
 Having recovered myself I always answer anyone's call.
 I never charged.
 I did this for years.
 The fact is, I was losing money.
 I couldn't aﬀord to do the healing anymore with all the costs that the lodge incurs.
 There are mowers and trimmers for the grass, chainsaws, gasoline, wood, tarps, cloth and general supplies.
 Plus the cost of renting the land.
 It all adds up.
 I went back to my elder and asked if I could charge.
 He said, “Of course.
 You have paid your dues.
 I didn't want you to go broke healing people.
 You have earned it.”

 Simply put...I have been trained and sanctioned by both Lakota and Mayan elders.
 They requested that I used the training to help others.
 I am here.
-Please contact me or sign up to be added to my mailing list.